-Stafford Loans: This loan is obtained from a lending institution and is insured by the federal government.
+Federal Direct Loans: These loans is obtained from a lending institution and is insured by the federal government.
 Repayment begins six months after you leave school or change enrollment status to less than half-time (typically six credits).
 The loan carries a fixed interest rate.